hamza121star/tech-companies-in-pakistan/README.md

 - [Plotree](https://plotree.studio/) | Lahore| An Information Design Studio helping organizations communicate insights through interactive web based data visualizations
 - [Tintash](https://www.tintash.com/careers) | Lahore | Tintash provides dedicated remote teams that work closely with clients to design and build digital products.
 - [Venturedive](https://www.venturedive.com/careers/) | Lahore, Karachi / Dubai, UAE
+- [Xavor](https://www.xavor.com/about/careers/) | Lahore | Xavor delivers quality custom technology solutions and consulting services for the semiconductor, high-tech, manufacturing, medical device and life sciences industries.

 ## Services
 - [Approcket.io](https://www.approcket.co/) | Lahore | AppRocket aims to become the world leader in innovation consulting and development, to serve as a launchpad for moonshots that will help shape the technology landscape of tomorrow.
 - [Arbisoft](https://hirestream.arbisoft.com/careers/) | Lahore, Pakistan / Texas, USA / Kuala Lumpur, Malaysia| Arbisoft builds powerful digital solutions and experiences with a world class team of engineers tackling problems in sectors such as education, healthcare and services.
+- [Inbox Business Technologies] (https://www.inboxbiz.com/) | Islamabad | Inbox Business Technologies is the premier provider of digital services to businesses in Pakistan whose mission is “Providing Agility for the Digital Age”.
 - [Netsol Technologies](http://careers.netsolpk.com/) | Lahore | Global leaders in providing IT solutions to the asset finance and leasing industry.
 - [Systems Limited](https://www.systemsltd.com/careers) | Lahore, Karachi / Dubai, UAE | Systems Limited is a global leader of next-generation IT services and Business Process Outsourcing (BPO) solutions.
 - [Techlogix](https://www.techlogix.com/careers/) | Lahore, Islamabad, Karachi / Boston, USA / Dubai, UAE | A global IT Services, Consulting, and Business Solutions company helping clients achieve enterprise transformation by harmonizing people, business processes, and technology.